fiboa/data-survey/data/EU-EuroCrops.md

 | EC_trans_n | string    | see HCAT    | The original crop name translated into English              |
 | EC_hcat_n  | string    |             | The machine-readable HCAT name of the crop                  |
 | EC_hcat_c  | string    | digits only | The 10-digit HCAT code indicating the hierarchy of the crop |

+As noted above, each individual country has many more attributes, as they are sourced from different national sources.
+In the ['cloud native' versions](https://beta.source.coop/cholmes/eurocrops/) the only attributes included are the three above, plus the geometry, and all countries are combined into a single file.

 ## API